h2oai/h2o-3/h2o-docs/src/product/data-science/early_stopping.rst

 - :ref:`stopping_tolerance` - Defaults to:

+	- ``0.001``
-	- ``0.001`` In AutoML for datasets with more than 1 million rows, this defaults to a larger valued determined by the size of the dataset and the non-NA-rate.
+	- In AutoML, for datasets with more than 1 million rows, this defaults to a larger valued determined by the size of the dataset and the non-NA-rate.

 - :ref:`stopping_metric` - Defaults to: